lyramer/_navigator/README.md

 ## Overview

-This project was intiially developed Merrick Paquin-Mannington.
-This current version was built and is maintained by Andy Wynden.
+This project was initially developed Merrick Paquin-Mannington.
+This current version was built and is maintained by [Andy Wynden](https://www.andywynden.com).
 The heavy data lifter is Derek Jacoby, who takes the Sentinel-3 data and munches it through a pipeline to produce the imagery rendered in this application.

 We used [React-Leaflet](https://react-leaflet.js.org/) as the backbone of this project.
 Many thanks to the lovely folks at [OSM](https://www.openstreetmap.org) without which our project and Leaflet would not be possible.
 [ReactStrap](https://reactstrap.github.io/) made it pretty.